Purolis/C-Turing-Machine/README.md

 # Turing Machine, C

 This github serves as the repository of a turing machine that is built into the C language.
+The actual purpose of the turing machine is TBD for now, (probably will be some sort of binary addition using a turing machine).

 ## Installation